urbans0ft/e-Paper/src/README.md

 of the project.

 2. Pin connection:
-Pin connection You can view it in DEV_Config.h in the \lib\Config\ directory, and repeat it here:
+You can view the pin connection in DEV_Config.h in the `\lib\Config\` directory, it's repeated here:

     ```
     EPD    =>    Jetson Nano/RPI(BCM)